Adelle Tracey

 Movement is magic.
 I find focusing my energy into movement, always lifts my mood.
 Exercise is proven to decrease stress and boost mood through the release of endorphins, which are a hormone that the body produces as a natural response to exercise, that can make us feel good.
 Movement doesn't have to be intense exercise, in fact I like to schedule in movement that's not part of my training, that just makes me feel good.
 See suggestion's below.

-1. Walking - As someone who is very active, I can sometimes feel a bit low on my days off.
-A walk is an easy way to get some fresh air and a bit of gentle exercise.
+1. Walking - A walk is an easy way to get some fresh air and a bit of gentle exercise.

-2. Cycling - If the weather's good I'll always opt for a bike ride as my mode of transport.
+2. Cycling - If the weather's good I'll always opt for a bike ride as a mode of transport.

-3. Yoga - I have been doing yoga once a week for about 3 years and it's been great for a bit of variation in movement & supports my running by giving my muscles a good stretch too.
+3. Yoga - I have been doing yoga once a week for about 3 years and it's been great for a bit of variation in movement & supports my running by helping with mobility.

-Treating yourself with respect can be an act of self care.
-I find having a good routine makes it easier to treat myself with respect and make healthy lifestyle choices.
+Routine can be an act of self care.
+I find having a good routine makes it easier to make healthy lifestyle choices.
 Getting a good night's sleep, eating plenty of fruit and veg, staying hydrated and allowing myself the time to be organised can be transformational for me if I'm even feeling a little overwhelmed.

 Connecting with other's and talking thing's out can be really cathartic.
 Even when I might not be in the mood to socialise, I know that I always feel better after seeing my friends or speaking to my support network.
 During COVID-19 this is something that may have been missing for a lot of us but there is plenty of support that you can access if you need to speak to someone.
 Mind mental health charity have set up Elefriend's which is a supportive online community where you can say as much or as little as you'd like.
 For other options to talk to someone, you can contact Samaritans 24 hours a day, 365 days a year on 116 123.